Ear wax removal by microsuction

 Where are we?

-Currently Emma’s microsuction ear wax removal clinic’s are at Active Health, 18 Charles St, Bath, BA1 1HX.
+Currently Emma’s microsuction ear wax removal clinic’s are at 18 Charles St, Bath, BA1 1HX.
 About a 2min walk Green Park Station in central Bath.
 Free parking is very close by.

-Emma does clinics on a Friday, and sometimes other days in the week, please call to check when there is availability.
+Emma does clinics on Thursdays & Fridays, and sometimes Saturday mornings, please call to check when there is availability.

 Ear wax removal by microsuction the procedure